openpolitics/manifesto/democracy.md

 The constitution will be created with broad participation from the citizenry, and approval and adoption shall be subject to a referendum.

-## Republicanism
+## Republic

-The UK should become a republic, with an elected Head of State (President), and a written Constitution laying down the operations of government.
-This would allow the UK to become a truly democratic country.

-We recommend the [model proposed by Republic](http://republic.org.uk/What%20we%20want/In%20depth/The%20Case%20for%20a%20Republic/Policy/index.php), which limits the power of the President to mainly a figurehead role.
+To become a truly democractic country, the UK should become a republic.
+The monarchy would be replaced with an elected President who will act as Head of State.
+We recommend the [model proposed by Republic](http://republic.org.uk/What%20we%20want/In%20depth/The%20Case%20for%20a%20Republic/Policy/index.php).

+The President would be mainly a ceremonial position, and should be apolitical and not affiliated to any party.
+The Prime Minster would remain as Head of Government, and would be appointed by the President after a General Election, as is the case with the Queen now.
+The President will not be involved in the legislative process.

+Presidential terms of office will be fixed at five years, with a maximum of two terms to be served by an individual.

+The President will be subject to British law, unlike our current monarch, and will not be constitutionally linked to any faith.

 ## Elections